tiga1231/neural_fdm/README.md

 This sets a baseline from which we can build upon with beefier architectures like graph neural networks, transformers, and beyond.

 The encoder hyperparameters are:
 - `shift`: The lower bound shift in output of the last layer of the encoder.
-This is precisely what we call `tau` in the [paper](https://arxiv.org/abs/2409.02606).
+This is what we call `tau` in the [paper](https://arxiv.org/abs/2409.02606).
 - `hidden_layer_size`: The width of every fully-connected hidden layer.
 We restrict the size to `256` in all the experiments.
-- `hidden_layer_num`: The number of hidden layers, output layer inclusive.
+- `hidden_layer_num`: The number of hidden layers, output layer included.
 - `activation_fn_name`: The name of the activation function after each hidden layer.
 We typically resort to `elu`.
 - `final_activation_fn_name`: The activation function name after the output layer.
 We use `softplus` to ensure a strictly positive output, as needed by the simulator decoder.

 The neural decoder's setup mirrors the encoder's, except for the `include_params_xl` flag.
 If set to `True`, then the decoder expects the latents and boundary conditions as inputs.
 Otherwise, it only decodes the latents.
 We fix this hyperparameter to `True` in the [paper](https://arxiv.org/abs/2409.02606).

 #### Simulator